ChristopherHX/megascaler/README.md

 - use both actions/runner and nektos/act worker
 - provide a script to allocate a target enviroment for a job
 - provide a script to execute the worker process on the target enviroment, by forwarding stdin

+## Non representative Statistics
+- 68 of 81 jobs have received the wrong runner
+- average time between job start and webhook in_progress is about 60s